-The conventional wisdom about conditionals claims that (1) conditionals that have nonassertive acts in their consequents, such as commands and promises, are not plausibly interpreted as material implications; (2) the most promising hypothesis about these sentences is conditional-assertion theory, which explains a conditional as a conditional speech act, i.e., a performance of a speech act given the assumption of the antecedent.
+The conventional wisdom about conditionals claims that (1) conditionals that have nonassertive acts in their consequents, such as commands and promises, cannot be plausibly interpreted as assertions of material implication; (2) the most promising hypothesis about those sentences is conditional-assertion theory, which explains a conditional as a conditional speech act, i.e., a performance of a speech act given the assumption of the antecedent.
 This hypothesis has far-reaching and revisionist consequences, because conditional speech acts are not synonymous with a proposition with truth conditions.
-This paper argues against this prevalent view in two steps.
+This paper argues against this view in two steps.
 First, it presents a battery of objections against conditional-assertion theory.
-Second, it argues that these examples can be convincingly interpreted as categorical assertions of material implications.
+Second, it argues that those examples can be convincingly interpreted as assertions of material implication.